 Imagine Nepalese superstars like Rajesh Hamal playing in ads of multi-national companies.

 Well, by now most of us are aware of the fact that Nepal is suffering from trade deficit and our economy is totally import oriented.
 Moreover, our BOP with India is more than 7 Arba on the negative side.

 If the government successfully implements this policy, only limited number of Indian ads promoting their products will enter to Nepalese market and thus people will are less manipulated towards them.
 This effect acts directly proportional to Nepalese products and the consumption also increases.

 Besides that, the amount companies spend on Nepali market in order to broadcast their ads also aids on the Balance of Payment.

 Okay, time to know if this policy is really worth the hassle?

 Being completely honest, the policy may seem like a lot of work for now but looking at the aftermath of the process, it is totally worth it!

-This load of increase in expense is ultimately put upon the shoulders of end-users.
-It is reported that the channels that Nepalese people are watching in Rs.
+This load of increase in expense is ultimately put upon the shoulders of the end-users.
+It is reported that the channels that Nepalese people are watching at Rs.
 500 will cost somewhere near Rs.
 2000.